ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 ### Efficient SSH connection with config file

 Currently we need to manually connect to `access.grid5000.fr` via SSH and then start another SSH connection to a site.
-This is tedious and error prone, so we'll configure our SSH client to automatically start a SSH connection to `access.grid5000.fr` when we're trying to access grid'5000 Network.
+This is tedious and error prone, so we'll configure our SSH client to automatically start an SSH connection to `access.grid5000.fr` when we're trying to access the Grid'5000 network.

 Open the file where your SSH user configuration is stored **on your local machine**.
 It is usually `~/.ssh/config`.
-Add the following lines to this file, and replace `<g5k_login>` by your grid'5000 login:
+Add the following lines to this file, and replace `<g5k_login>` with your Grid'5000 login:

 ```
 # Alias for the gateway (not really needed, but convenient)